Second Mafia War: Preceding events

-Start of the Mafia War
+The Slaughter

-On the evening of April 23, 1981, Stefano Bontade was murdered outside Palermo while returning home with his Alfa romeo giulietta.
-He was killed by Giuseppe Greco, a Corleonesi killer, who shot him to death with an AK-47 from the seats of an Honda cb motorbike driven by Giuseppe Lucchese.
-After a few weeks, on May 11, Salvatore Inzerillo was killed outside his lover's house by three hitmen armed with AK-47 assault rifles and a shotgun.
+On the evening of April 23, 1981, Stefano Bontade was murdered outside Palermo while returning home in his Alfa Romeo Giulietta.
+He was killed by Giuseppe Greco, a Corleonesi killer, who shot him to death with an AK-47 from the seat of a Honda CB motorbike, driven by Giuseppe Lucchese.
+After a few weeks, on May 11, Salvatore Inzerillo was killed outside his lover's house by three hitmen armed with assault rifles and a shotgun.
 Various relatives and associates of the pair were subsequently killed or vanished without trace, including Inzerillo's teenage son, who was brutally tortured and killed for vowing to avenge his murdered father.
-On September 29 of the same year, Calogero Pizzuto, another close ally of Bontade and Inzerillo, was shot dead in a crowded bar alongside two innocent bystanders.
-Badalamenti only managed to survive by fleeing Sicily after the Corleonesi had him expelled in the late 1970s.
+Calogero Pizzuto, one of Bontade and Inzerillo's closest and most loyal ally, was shot dead in a crowded bar alongside two innocent bystanders.

-More and more killings took place over the next two years.
-On November 30, 1982, twelve Mafiosi were murdered in Palermo in twelve separate incidents.
-The murders extended across the Atlantic, with one of Inzerillo's brothers being found dead in New Jersey after fleeing to the U.S. The dismembered body of one of Badalamenti's nephews turned up in a field in Germany.
-Amongst the many hitmen at the disposal of the Corleonesi and their allied clans was Giuseppe Greco from Ciaculli.
-He was a member of the Ciaculli clan headed by his uncle, Michele "The Pope" Greco, but was primarily at the disposal of Riina.
-Giuseppe Greco is suspected of killing around eighty people on behalf of Riina, including Bontade and Inzerillo.
-He led a "death squad", which included Mario Prestifilippo, Antonino Madonia, Giuseppe Lucchese, Calogero Ganci, Giuseppe Giacomo Gambino, Vincenzo Puccio, Gianbattista Pullarà, Antonino Marchese and Filippo Marchese, boss of Corso Dei Mille, and his nephew, Giuseppe Marchese (the younger brother of Antonino Marchese), who was arrested on January 15, 1982 at the age of 18 years old.